-- Rising costs and declining supply of resources - Intensified competition for securing human resources.
+- Rising costs and declining supply of resources - Intensified competition for securing human resources, entry of competitors from other industries, etc.

 Strategies for growth

 We have formulated the following four strategies for growth as pillars to maintain the basic direction of the previous Medium-Term Business Plan.